-Understanding How to Read Your Electricity and Natural Gas Bills
+Understanding How to Read and Calculate Your Electricity and Natural Gas Bills

 Fully understanding the energy charges and fees on your electric or natural gas bills each month is an important part of keeping your energy budget under control.
 When reading your electricity bill or natural gas bill, you might wonder what the electricity or natural gas supply charges are about, what a kWh is, how they’re calculated, or you might be having other problems understanding your energy bills.
 Constellation wants to help you manage your energy expenses by teaching you about energy costs and how power usage might affect your overall monthly bill.

 The key to understanding your electric bill is understanding your energy costs and the line items that are shown on your bill.
 Grab a copy of your electricity bill, or find a sample electric bill from the supplier you will be using (your bill may come from your utility).
 Each bill is typically broken down into several home energy charges, which might vary slightly from your supplier or utility.

 What are the Charges and Fees on My Electricity Bill?

 Electricity Cost: On your bill (or this sample electric bill), you will see a listing of the amount of electricity your home used for the month, listed in kilowatt-hours, or kWh.
 You have control over this portion of your bill in two ways.
 First, you can work to cut home energy charges by reducing your usage.
 Second, you can gain more control by selecting a supplier that offers a fixed-rate plan to avoid fluctuations in rates that happen due to the change of seasons, energy supply changes, or other outside factors.